NillsF/microhack-aks-devops-github-actions/README.md

 Each step is contained in a folder, with the required explanation.

 It is recommended to fork this repository, and then iteratively build your own GitHub actions.
+After forking the repo, you can delete the .github/workflows folder if you want to build the workflows from scratch.

 # Optional: visualization tool
 A totally optional add-on to this Microhack is the clusterinfo tool built by Mark Kizhnerman.
 This tool can show you what is deployed on your cluster, and will show you live updates.